 The present paper is organized as follows.
-In Section \ref{sec:preliminaries}, we only consider deterministic matrices, in which we explain the facts which we use in the probabilistic and stochastic setting in the present paper.
+In Section \ref{sec:preliminaries}, we only consider deterministic matrices, where we show the formulas that we use in probabilistic and stochastic setting in the present paper.
 The SDEs for the eigenvalue process \eqref{eq:SDE_Lambda1} with \eqref{eq:SDE_Lambda2} are derived in Section \ref{sec:A1}.
 In Sections \ref{sec:A2} and \ref{sec:A3}, the SDEs for the right eigenvectors \eqref{eq:SDE_S1} and for the left eigenvectors \eqref{eq:SDE_S-1} are derived, respectively.
 Section \ref{sec:proofs} is devoted to the proofs for theorems presented in this paper.
 Several future problems are listed out in Section \ref{sec:future}.

 \SSC {Preliminaries}